A Grover search-based algorithm for the list coloring problem: Quantum List Coloring Algorithm

 \section{Quantum List Coloring Algorithm}

 Our goal in this section is to prove Theorem~\ref{thm:qListColoring}.
 For the remainder of this section, assume that $G=(V,E)$ is an arbitrary graph with $|V|=n$, $|E|=m$.
 Further, for every vertex $v$, let $L_v$ denote the list of admissible colors for vertex $v$.
+Then the $i$'th admissible color of the vertex $v$ is denoted as $L_v[i]$.
 As our algorithm is based on Grover search, we shall discuss the four basic steps of the algorithm: circuit setup, initialization, oracle and diffusion, each in their respective subsections.